-The best areas to stay in Melbourne for first-timers are Melbourne CBD, Southbank, Docklands, East Melbourne, Carlton, St. Kilda Beach, Fitzroy, but you can also look at neighborhoods of Richmond, Collingwood, Brighton, and South Yarra.
-These are very popular and safe areas for tourists that offer a wide variety of attractions and amenities.
+The best areas to stay in Melbourne for tourists and first-timers are Melbourne CBD (Central Business District), Southbank, Docklands, Carlton, St. Kilda Beach, and Fitzroy.
+These are central, popular, and safe neighborhoods, offering plenty of things to do and see.